|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat oven to 350 F.

-Spread the flour evenly on baking sheet and bake for 10 minutes or until the flour reaches a temperature of 165 F when measured with an instant read thermometer.
+Spread the flour evenly on a baking sheet and bake for 10 minutes or until the flour reaches a temperature of 165 F when measured with an instant read thermometer.
 Cool completely before using.

 In a large mixing bowl, cream the sugar and butter until light and fluffy.
 (This can be done by hand or by using a hand mixer or stand mixer.)